Host Tutor Manual

 Please avoid discussing fees with the student.
 If a student wishes to book an additional course with you, it can be easily arranged.
 All arrangements must be made through us, and not directly with the student.

-You are self-employed and are not employed by InTuition Languages Ltd. We are obliged by law to disclose full details of all payments made to the relevant tax authorities if requested.
+You are self-employed and are not employed by InTuition Languages Limited.
+We are obliged by law to disclose full details of all payments made to the relevant tax authorities if requested.

 Insurance and Liability